The Data Model

 Standardized, predictable data may be used to form resolvable, reciprocal links to internal and external relationships between data objects, such as hosts to parasites or specimens to GenBank accessions.
 Those links, in turn, allow asking cross-resource questions, such as “what parasites of Canis are documented in Arctos?”
 Arctos was the first collection management system to develop reciprocal linkages between specimens and GenBank sequence data, thereby establishing the current standard for specimen-specific unique identifiers.

 As a highly normalized system, there are an infinite number of data objects, and seldom only one path to any of them.
-For example, specimens may be located through specimen search, as citations in publications, as representatives of taxonomy, or as part of loans used in projects – specimens contribute to all of those things, and all of those things are part of specimens.
-For this reason, we prefer to view Arctos as an ecosystem of components (specimens, loans, projects, citations, etc.) rather than as a database.
+For example, any cataloged record may be located through records search, as citations in publications, as representatives of taxonomy, or as part of loans used in projects – records in Arctos contribute to all of those things, and all of those things are part of a record.
+For this reason, we prefer to view Arctos as an ecosystem of components (specimens or other objects or simply ‘records’, loans, projects, citations, etc.) rather than as a database.
 These components “plug into” each other and also freely communicate with third-party services.
 Adding new services as they become available is generally trivial.
-All of these components work together to document the value of specimens and the products produced through the use of specimens, making Arctos a uniquely-rich center of specimen-related data and the tools to explore and visualize those data in novel ways.
+All of these components work together to document the value of museum records and the products produced through their uses, making Arctos a uniquely-rich center of collection-related data and the tools to explore and visualize those data in novel ways.

 - Taxonomy classification data comes from both local data and GlobalNames services.